 Most treatment providers will cover most if not all of the cost.
 Other policies sometimes will cover 100% but require a copay.
 These copays range from as low as $50 per day and some can charge $200-$300.
 Many South Florida detox centers will perform insurance verification for you.
 Here at Coastal Detox, we will help you with the entire process.
 You can also contact your health insurance company directly to inquire about the exact coverage you can receive for detox and abuse and/or addiction treatment.

 If you have health insurance, you should definitely try to use it to fund your detox treatment.
 Unfortunately, addiction was not considered a diagnosable and treatable mental health illness by the U.S. medical community until about forty years ago!

 Thankfully, in more recent times, and under the new and improved healthcare laws, addiction treatment is now considered “an essential health benefit” that commercial health plans must cover.

 With pushes for healthcare reform continuing, the number of patients seeking addiction treatment for alcohol and substance abuse problems could more than double over the next few years.
 With that now being the insurance trend, it’s easier now than ever to get the detox and long-term treatment so many seek and deserve.

 Often referred to as quitting “cold turkey”, attempting a drug detox at home is never advised.
-If you or a loved one is suffering from addiction, speaking with a medical professional is necessary to determine what would work best for you.
+If you or a loved one is suffering from addiction, speaking with a treatment facility is necessary to determine what would work best for you.

-Those individuals that may be suffering from severe addiction, will need to consider a residential detox facility.
+Those individuals that may be suffering from severe addiction, will need to consider residential treatment plans following medical care at a detox facility.
 Severe addictions run the largest risk for dangerous detox complications.
-It will be important for those individuals to receive 24/7 care for prevention.
+It will be important for those individuals to receive 24/7 care for prevention and recovery.